angelariggs/angelariggs.github.io/_posts/2022-01-18-pitfalls-of-engineering-metrics.md

 **Why do we fall for this?**
 - Metrics provide an easy convenient mechanism for goal setting (i.e. lazy goal setting)
-- Metric based goals can provide a clear ‘pass/fail’ mechanism
+- Metric-based goals can provide a clear ‘pass/fail’ mechanism

 **How can we mitigate it?**
 - Be extremely careful and mindful about setting goals based on metrics